shanehoey/docs/SBA - Testing Process.md

 - To simplify testing each user should be logged into a single teams client,
 - Users should be registering to the SBA correctly.
 - OPTIONS and Inbound pstn calls are Forked correctly, between sbc and sba are correct
-- The process to [[SBA - Simulated Internet outage|simulate internet outages]] is not covered in this section /envelo
+- The process to [simulate internet outages](SBA%20-%20Simulated%20Internet%20outage.md) is not covered in this section /en
 ## Detailed Steps

 ### Step 1 -  Getting ready for testing